Set Effective Language Goals, the Right Way (Without The Overwhelm!)

 Try:

-• Expand my small talk skills by learning three new conversation starters each week.
+- Expand small talk skills by learning three new conversation starters each week.

-• Learn one new word a day to boost my vocabulary.
+- Learn one new word a day that relates to your job.

 Be into (something) – to like or be interested in something